ChicagoBoss/ChicagoBoss/README.md

 language design: you don't need an ugly `case request.method` statement inside every action, you never have atrocities like `render and return`, and you can always see every variable that is in scope.
-In CB apps, controller logic is alwas concise and usually a pleasure to read.
+In CB apps, controller logic is always concise and usually a pleasure to read.

 *Sessions*.
 You can configure sessions to be stored in memory (ETS) or in an Mnesia database.
 The `boss_session` and `boss_flash` modules provide functions